 - 1. RIPA provides for the authorisation of covert surveillance by the Council where that surveillance is likely to result in the obtaining of private information about a person. - Surveillance includes monitoring, observing or listening to persons, their movements, conversations or other activities and communications.
 Surveillance is covert if it is carried out in a manner calculated to ensure that any persons who are subject to the surveillance are unaware that it is or may be taking place. - 3.
 The Council only has the power to authorise covert surveillance under RIPA for the purpose of preventing or detecting crime, or of preventing disorder.
-Since 1st November 2012, RIPA applications are required to be approved by a Justice of the Peace (JP) at the Magistrates' Court in addition to the existing application and authorisation process.
+Since 2012, RIPA applications are required to be approved by a Justice of the Peace (JP) at the Magistrates' Court in addition to the existing application and authorisation process.
 The amendments in the Protection of Freedoms Act 2012 mean that local authority authorisations and notices under RIPA for the use of particular covert investigation techniques can only be given effect once an order approving the authorisation or notice has been granted by a Justice of the Peace (JP) - 4.
-At its meeting on 14th February 2019 and in order to meet the requirements of the current Home Office Code of Practice, Cabinet will be recommended to resolve that the Audit Committee continue to assume responsibility for receiving a quarterly report on the use of RIPA, and to report to Cabinet any concerns arising from those reports that may indicate that the use of RIPA is not consistent with the Policy or that the Policy may not be fit for purpose.
-If the resolution is made, this Committee will continue to receive a regular report on the Council's use of RIPA powers. - 5.
-During the period from 1st November 2018 to the 31st January 2019 the Council made no use of RIPA powers. - 6.
-During the same period, there were no requests received from the Police for the use of the Council's CCTV system for RIPA purposes. - 7.
+At its meeting on 14th February 2019 Cabinet agreed to resolve that the Audit Committee continue to assume responsibility for receiving a quarterly report on the use of RIPA, and to report to Cabinet any concerns arising from those reports that may indicate that the use of RIPA is not consistent with the Policy or that the Policy may not be fit for purpose.
+This Committee will therefore continue to receive a regular report on the Council's use of RIPA powers. - 5.
+During the period from 1st February 2019 to the 30th April 2019 the Council made no use of RIPA powers. - 6.
+During the same period there was one request received from the Police for the use of the Council's CCTV system for RIPA purposes, which related to an operation to locate suspects wanted in connection with drug related offences in Loughborough and the surrounding areas. - 7.
 The Committee has the option to report to Cabinet any concerns arising from RIPA monitoring reports that may indicate that the use of RIPA is not consistent with the Council's RIPA Policy or that the Policy may not be fit for purpose.